Mochica language: Geographic distribution

-Language contact

-Jolkesky (2016) notes that there are lexical similarities with the Trumai, Arawak, Kandoshi, Muniche, Barbakoa, Cholon-Hibito, Kechua, Mapudungun, Kanichana, and Kunza language families due to contact.
-Jolkesky (2016) also suggests that similarities with Amazonian languages may be due to the early migration of Mochica speakers down the Marañón and Solimões.

-Funerary mask from Batán Grande (Sican culture).

-Learning program
+Revival

 The Cultural Office of the district of Mórrope has launched a program to teach the Mochica language in an effort to preserve the region’s ancient cultural legacy.
 The initiative has been well received by local residents and adopted by numerous schools.
-Additional cultural activities—such as the crafting of ceramics and decorated gourds (mates)—have also been introduced as part of the revitalization effort.
+Additional cultural activities, such as the crafting of ceramics and decorated gourds (mates), have also been introduced as part of the revitalization effort.

-Previously considered a dead language, Mochica is now taught in 38 schools and has around 80 speakers.
+Previously considered a dead language, Mochica is now taught in 38 schools and has around 80 teachers.

 Phonology and orthography

-The phonology of Mochica is not known with certainty due to the differing transcriptions used by different authors.
+The sounds of Mochica are not known with certainty due to the differing transcriptions used by different authors.
 In addition, the two primary sources on Mochica were recorded over 200 years apart, with significant phonetic changes having occurred during that time.

 Vowels

 Carrera Daza (1644)

 Carrera Daza distinguishes six vowels in Mochica, represented as a, e, i, o, u, æ, with the latter sometimes being written as œ in different editions of his grammar.
 This vowel is characterized as "begin[ning] as an e and end[ing] as a u, in such a way that there are two vowels in one".
 A diacritic is used to indicate length, though it is mainly restricted to a few roots (ûtzh 'big') and the ending -ô, used in the genitive construction.

 The letter i is sometimes used as a palatalization marker by Carrera Daza (e.g. ñaiñ //nʲanʲ// 'bird' or çio //sʲo// 'he, it'), and diphthongs did not occur in the Mochica of his time.